SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

   ansible-playbooks.
 Till now we targeted only single server using ansible, but we never targeted multiple servers at a time.
 - When auto-scaling is created, ansible will connect to AWS to fetch the IP_addresses of the newly created servers (Using auto-scaling).
-How ansible will fetch IP_addresses dynamically ?
+How ansible will fetch IP_addresses dynamically ? we have a plugin called "aws ec2 inventory"
-- For example, If you want to run update to the all the web instances then "ansible-instance" should connect to AWS and fetch instances with name "web" which are present in us-east-1 region.
-We use "aws ec2 inventory" This is a plugin.
+- For example, If you want to run update to the all the web instances then "ansible-instance" should connect to AWS and fetch instances with Name "web" which are present in us-east-1 region.
+We use "aws ec2 inventory" plugin.
 Go through the "web.aws_ec2.yaml" file in the VS.
-- You can keep any name like "saikiran.aws_ec2.yaml" but must end with ".aws_ec2.yaml"
+- You can keep any name like "saikiran.aws_ec2.yaml" but file must end with ".aws_ec2.yaml"
-- Syntax of the above plugin is below
+- Syntax of the above plugin is below, you can search in google.

         plugin: amazon.aws.aws_ec2
         regions: